Phulki (TV series): Plot

 Phulki is a passionate love story.
 Phulki, a bright and mentally strong underprivileged girl, while the male protagonist, Rohit, an ex-boxer who is trying to cope with his past trauma of disgrace and the burden of being responsible for his brother’s death.

 While Rohit is trapped in the past, phulki deals with life’s problems positively and wants to move ahead.
 They meet and get married.
-Phulki slowly and steadily brings in a positive vibe in Robot's life and the family and shows a new way of living to the Rohit.
+Phulki slowly and steadily brings in a positive vibe in Rohit's life and the family and shows a new way of living to the Rohit.
 But she gets disheartened to learn that Rohit still loves his ex-wife, Shalini.
 On the other hand, Rohit tries to find a new way of living by realising his dream of being a champion boxer through Phulki and at the same time can’t forget his past with Shalini.
 While dealing with his past and present simultaneously, Rohit realises what is best for him.
 Phulki found her genetic mother and she was the inheritor of Rajmahal state.